Hubbry Logo

 Whiteman made his Doncaster Rovers debut starting in the opening game of the season in a 0–0 draw against Gillingham.[25]
 He scored his first goal for Doncaster in a 3–2 EFL Cup win at Bradford City on 8 August 2017.[26]
 Since making his debut for the club, he quickly became a first team regular.[27]
 On 7 October 2017, Whiteman, whilst playing for Doncaster Rovers against Southend, scored his first ever senior hat-trick, with all three goals coming within 10 second-half minutes.[28]
 Whiteman's goal against Southend United earned him the Goal of The Season by attendees at the club's end of season awards ceremony.[29]
 He later scored three more goals.[30]
 The Sportsman named Whiteman in League One's Team Of The Half-Season.[31]
 He was recalled by Sheffield United in January 2018.[32]
 Soon after he was signed permanently by Rovers for an undisclosed fee, on a three-and-a-half-year deal.[33]
 For the rest of the season, Whiteman held his first team place as he went on to make 47 appearances, scoring 7 times in all competitions.[34]

 Shortly after he was named as team captain for the season,[35] Doncaster Rovers reportedly turned down a substantial offer from Championship side Hull City just before the transfer window deadline on 8 August 2019.
-The tabled bid was believed to be worth at least £1,000,000.[36]
+The tabled bid was reported to be worth at least £1,000,000.[36]

 He signed a new contract with Doncaster in November 2019, until 2023.[37]